xiahongze/CommonAlgorithms/README.md

 Inspired by the implementations in the standard library of C++.

-This is done as an extension to `RandomAccessCollection` too.
+This is done as an extension to `RandomAccessCollection` with constraint that `Self` is mutable.

 ## MIT Licence